-14.0 Trial Purchases
+16.0 Trial Purchases

-- 14.1 Directors may purchase a trial of goods, services or works that is new to the Council up to a value of £100,000, to ascertain if the supply is of interest to the Council, without competition. - 14.2 Where an exception to competition in CPR 10.0 does not apply, a full competition, compliant with the CPR's must be conducted following the trial, if the Director wishes to continue with the type of supply. - 14.3 Arrangements must be made to ensure the provider(s) involved in the trial has not obtained any advantage through that involvement when compared to alternative providers of a similar supply. - 14.4 The Monitoring Officer must approve proposed trial arrangements exceeding £25,000 and this must be approved via a CPR Waiver Form.
+- 16.1 Officers may conduct a trial of goods, services or works up to the value of £100,000 without competition. - 16.2 Following a successful trial any further purchases must be in compliance with the CPRs. - 16.3 Arrangements must be made to ensure the provider(s) involved in the trial has not obtained any advantage through that involvement when compared to alternative providers of a similar supply. - 16.4 The Monitoring Officer must approve proposed trial arrangements exceeding £50,000 and this must be approved via a CPR Report Form.

-15.0 Negotiated Contracts
+17.0 Negotiated Contracts

-- 15.1 There may be a need to consider negotiation when procuring goods, services and works.
-Officers should be advised that there are restrictions associated with procuring above Public Procurement thresholds.
-Refer to the Contract Procedures Guide for further information on when it is appropriate. - 15.2 The use of a negotiated process must be approved in writing by the Monitoring Officer and the relevant Director via an Officer Decision Record 1 (ODR1) Form. - 15.3 Verbal negotiation must be undertaken by at least two Council Officers at least one of whom must be independent of the process and approved by the Monitoring Officer (or nominated deputy). - 15.4 Written negotiation must be subject to evidenced independent process check, calculation and value for money.
-If the contract value is above threshold and the proposed procedure is either Competitive Dialogue or Negotiated Procedure, these must be conducted in line with the Public Procurement regulations and the advice of the SPT sought.
+- 17.1 Negotiation may be considered when procuring goods, services and works.

+Officers should be advised that there are restrictions to negotiation with above threshold (covered) procurements and advice sought. - 17.2 Negotiation to obtain the best outcomes for the Council is encouraged on below £50k contracts. - 17.3 Verbal negotiation must be undertaken by at least two Council Officers and agreed by the Monitoring Officer (or nominated deputy) and in accordance with any legislative requirements. - 17.4 Written negotiation must be subject to evidenced independent process check, calculation and value for money.
+If the contract value is above threshold these must be conducted in line with the PA2023 and the advice of the SPT sought.